relotnek/armored_car/README.md

-armored_car
+Armored Car
 ===========

-A utility to automatically encrypt and send files securely
+A utility to automatically encrypt and send files securely.

+In it's current state, ArmoredCar runs in the command line but will expand to a web interface shortly.